The Open Space of Democracy

 "The Open Space of Democracy" is the collected justification for her reminding us about the importance of minority rights, the enduring necessity for tolerance in times of critical actions, and the sanctuary equally afforded all people by the natural heritage of the nation's accessible preserves of land, air, and water.

-The open space movement was an actual response to suburban sprawl in the 1950s.
+As a matter of historical record the open space movement was an actual response to preserving lands from

 A Vermont Town Common: the embodiment of the centrality of an open, public place to meet in colonial America.